NYC Math Festival

 Interested in volunteering with setup, breakdown, or assisting visitors at the NYC Math Festival?
 Click here for more information and to register to volunteer on Saturday, August 17, or to help with the initial staging of exhibits on Friday, August 16.

 MoMath 2 Go!

-Slice shapes with lasers, explore giant mazes, crank up the math tunes, design a roller coaster, and more… Enjoy these and other Math Midway classics plus, jump into an exciting race of mathematical and visual perception with Play Truchet and enjoy the mind-bending puzzles of Twist-n-Roll.
+Slice shapes with lasers, explore giant mazes, crank up the math tunes, design a roller coaster, and more… Enjoy these and other Math Midway classics plus, experience the surprising shapes of math with Formula Morph, jump into an exciting race of mathematical and visual perception with Play Truchet, and enjoy the mind-bending puzzles of Twist-n-Roll.